SoftUni-Internal/interactive-content/EN/01-Encapsulation/03-Validation.md

 }
 ```
 Validation happens inside the setter.
-- Guarantees valid state of object in its creation.
+- Guarantees valid state of object in its creation
-- Guarantees valid state for public setters.
+- Guarantees valid state for public setters

 [/slide]